ONSgeo/sdg-6-3-1/README.md

 The proportion of wastewater flows which are safely treated is calculated as a ratio of the amount of wastewater safely treated to the amount of wastewater generated

+## Aggregation of EA Dry Weather Flow data

+From the wastewater supplied by EA covering from 2011 - 2021, Total wastewater treated can be calculated using the 'Average Flow' column for each year.
+This is working with the understanding that all flow data stated is all being treated.
+Based on the current dataset, Yearly aggregations can be calculated for England across the 10 year period from 2011 to 2021.
+However, the dataset does not currently provide a further breakdown on the level of treatment which is required to complete the Habitat Table.

 ## Water and sewage companies in England and Wales